VamKon/AzureNotes/DevOps.md

   * Private - default, Only people invited via email can access releases available to this group.
   * Public - enables unauthenticated installs from public links.
   * Shared - shared across multiple apps in a single organization, eliminate the need to replicate distribution groups across multiple apps
+* To send App Center analytics to App Insights:
+  * Link Azure Subscription with App Center
+  * Export App Center Analytics to Application Insights
+* IOS apps have to be signed, a provision profile and register a test device in Apple Developer portal for testing.
+Apps for android don't need to be signed for testing.

 ### Azure Service Fabric
 * For deployment of an application using Azure Pipelines to Azure Service Fabric, you would need to have the cluster endpoint and the Service Certificate Thumbprint.